gpratte/spring-boot-acceptance-test-mocks/README.md

 Changed the console port from 8080 to 8889 since the Spring Boot application uses 8080.

-Hand to add
+Had to add
 ```
 "secureOnlyMechanisms": [],
 ```
-to the json for the _authenticationproviders_ property in the config.json to get past the authentication error when sending the message.
+to the _authenticationproviders_ property in the config.json to get past the authentication error when sending the message.

 #### Embedded Qpid

-When running the cucumber test (e.g. RestCreateTodoTest) then use an embedded Qpid server for the mocking the RabbitMQ server.
+Use an embedded Qpid server for the mocking the RabbitMQ server when running the cucumber test (e.g. RestCreateTodoTest).

 Added the _qpid_config.json_ file because Qpid needs this when starting up to configure the server.